davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

 comments: true
 disqus_identifier: 20170401
 date: 2017-04-01 00:14:00
-categories: [blog]
+categories: blog
-tags: [classification, multi-label, sklearn, tf-idf, word2vec, doc2vec]
+tags: document-classification multi-label-classification scikit-learn tf-idf word2vec doc2vec pos-tags gensim
 comments: true
 preview_pic: /assets/images/2017-04-01-IMDB-movie-genre-classification.png
-description: An introduction to Document Classification
+description: An introduction to the Document Classification task, in this case in a multi-class and multi-label scenario, proposed solutions include TF-IDF weighted vectors, an average of word2vec words-embeddings and a single vector representation of the document using doc2vec.
+Includes code using Pipeline and GridSearchCV classes from scikit-learn.
 ---

 Classifying a document into a pre-defined category is a common problem, for instance, classifying an email as spam or not spam.
 In this case there is an instance to be classified into one of two possible classes, i.e. binary classification.